Hunger Ministry

 Please Remember:

-• We cannot accept glass containers.
+• We do not accept glass containers.
 Glass breaks and the shards are dangerous for our volunteers and recipients!
 (Also, have you ever tried mopping up an entire jar's worth of tomato sauce off of boxes and bags?
 Not fun.)

 • We can't give out any "expired" food.
 Please check the sell-by/best-by/use-by date.
 It should be at least a full month in the future from your donation time.